 Clearly distinguishing romance and sex

 The 2014 AVEN community survey found that only 20% of asexual-identified survey respondents also identified as aromantic.
-If the AVEN community is representative, this might indicate that 4 out of 5 asexuals do have romantic interests.
+If the survey respondents (mostly people from tumblr, as well as regular AVEN community members) is representative, this might indicate that 4 out of 5 asexuals do have romantic interests.

 There isn’t a website like AVEN specifically about aromanticism, and sexual aromantics seem unlikely to be on an asexuality website.
 So it’s also hard to say what percent of aromantic people are also asexual.

 Better accounting for asexuals in survey questions

 A website I follow did a participant demographic survey in 2014, then another participant demographic survey in 2016.
 Most of the questions were the same between the two, but at least one changed: In 2014, the survey asked what the reader’s sexual orientation was.
 The results were:

 Heterosexual: 1133, 75.4%